-A. the maximum property tax levy a district may impose is five dollars (\$5.00) on each one thousand dollars (\$1,000) of net taxable value, as that term is defined in the Property Tax Code [7-35-1 NMSA 1978], which may be used for operation, maintenance and capital improvements, in furtherance of the purposes of the Tax Increment for Development Act;

-B. a district may impose a property tax levy only after authorization by a majority of votes cast by the owners of real property and qualified resident electors of a district in an election held in accordance with the Tax Increment for Development Act; and

-C. a property tax levy imposed by a district shall not be effective for more than four years.
+- A. the maximum property tax levy a district may impose is five dollars (\$5.00) on each one thousand dollars (\$1,000) of net taxable value, as that term is defined in the Property Tax Code [7-35-1 NMSA 1978], which may be used for operation, maintenance and capital improvements, in furtherance of the purposes of the Tax Increment for Development Act [5-15-1 NMSA 1978]; - B. a district may impose a property tax levy only after authorization by a majority of votes cast by the owners of real property and qualified resident electors of a district in an election held in accordance with the Tax Increment for Development Act; and - C. a property tax levy imposed by a district shall not be effective for more than four years.

 Emergency clause. - Laws 2006, ch.
-75, § 36 contained an emergency clause and was approved March 6, 2006.
+75, § 36 contains an emergency clause and was signed into law on March 6, 2006.